 - 8-10 North Street, IG11 8AW

-Steak restaurant in Barking, also offering a separate menu of Romanian specialties, but stopped doing this in late 2015.
+Steak restaurant in Barking.
+It used to also offer a separate menu of Romanian specialties, but stopped doing this in late 2015.

 It seats around 40 people, at widely-spaced tables including a few large enough for groups of six or more.
 The floor is stripped boards, echoed by the stripped wood tabletops.
 The room feels spacious and uncluttered, while the chandelier-style lighting and ornately-framed mirrors ensure it doesn't seem too plain.

 Kake and friends (including a toddler) have visited a few times now, most recently in December 2016.
-On a Tuesday evening in April 2014.
-There were already a couple of other customers in when we arrived around 6:45pm, and others turned up while we were there.
+On a Tuesday evening in April 2014, there were already a couple of other customers in when we arrived around 6:45pm, and others turned up while we were there.
 On a Sunday evening in December 2016, the place was about a quarter full at 5pm.
 Music was playing, not too loud on our first visit, but slightly louder than ideal for conversation on our second.

 For mains on the same visit, three of us ordered featherblade steaks (£14 for 10oz on the a la carte menu); two rare, one medium.
 The rare steaks were properly rare, and had a good crust on the outside photo.
 Our fourth diner chose the grilled salmon with mango, pomegranate, and avocado salsa (£15 on the a la carte menu) photo, which was again cooked well; not overdone, but with some good browning on the exterior.
 Hanger steak in December 2016 (£12 for 6oz including two sides) was good too, with plenty of flavour; sauteed kale was nicely garlicky, and skin-on chips were fine apart from arriving cold.

 Child-friendliness: They have a short children's menu with one vegetarian option photo as of Dec 2016.
 They have at least one high chair, with tray, suitable for a toddler but perhaps a little large for a baby photo.
-Our orders were taken quickly, and starters arrived about 15 minutes after ordering.
-The floor is carpeted, making cleanup of dropped food a little tricker than usual.
 There are no baby-change facilities, and the ladies' toilet at least is a little too small to do a change on the floor.

 Accessibility: No steps in (just a small ridge).
 Completely step-free once you're in.

 Kake's verdict: I'd certainly recommend the steaks to any local meat-lovers, and they're probably worth a short journey too, particularly at mid-week prices.
-I intend to come back and try the Romanian menu (though I'm really not keen on the restaurant's decision to treat it like some kind of secret).
-I'd happily bring a child along again, though for younger children I'd think about bringing some kind of wipe-clean mat to put under the high chair.
+I'd happily bring a child along again, too.